freeprogs/freeprogs.github.io/ffurls.md

 [![](./assets/images/ffurls/screen-mini-ffurls1.png)](./assets/images/ffurls/screen-ffurls1.png)

-2) You open a console and run one of shell-scripts or the default shell-script.
+2) You open a console and run the shell-script with a parameter for the output format.

 [![](./assets/images/ffurls/screen-mini-ffurls2.png)](./assets/images/ffurls/screen-ffurls2.png)